ErikHartman/bopep/examples/how_to_run/README.md

 1. Install BoPep and its dependencies (see main project README)
 2. Prepare your target protein structure (PDB format)
-3. Define a list of peptide sequences to optimize
+3. Define a list of peptide sequences to optimize (your search space)
 4. Configure your optimization parameters

 ## Example Script